At some point, you’ve probably seen a neurologist.

 The primary takeaway here: it’s tough to find appropriate medical care for encephalitis.
 Most medical professionals, even neurologists, still have a poor understanding of this disease.
 And our high-throughput medical systems are not designed to deal with complex illness.
 Medical negligence is not uncommon.

 Still, there’s hope in that I see cookie-cutter, textbook AE cases starting to be picked up more readily.
 The research is starting to trickle down to medical practitioners.
 But there is still a discrepancy between the portrayal of AE in medical journals, and the lived experience discussed in patient groups.
 For example, I’ve heard of many “mild” AE cases (besides mine) that took years to diagnose.
-However, the literature characterizes AE as severe, sudden-onset disease requiring hospitalization.
+However, the literature characterizes AE as a severe, sudden-onset disease requiring hospitalization.

 If you aren’t making progress with one doctor, please do yourself a favour and seek out another.
 A good outcome from AE often requires aggressive treatment, and it is relatively common for encephalitis patients to go through multiple doctors before finding one that is a good fit.
 Your best bet is to find a recommendation from a patient group (Facebook has many) or from a non-profit such as the Autoimmune Encephalitis Alliance and the International Autoimmune Encephalitis Society.